USAID Science for Development Fellowships logo

 International Development Experience

 Applicants are not required to have prior experience in international development.
-However, it is important to clarify through the personal statement (and interview if selected as a semi-finalist) genuine interest in applying science and technical skills at USAID and to international development efforts.
+However, it is important to clarify through the personal statement (and interview if selected as a semi-finalist) genuine interest in applying science and technical skills at USAID and to global development efforts.

 Qualifying Disciplines